eddy0820/Chamber-of-Elements/README.md

 - for elements that deal damage two seperate times you need to delay the hit markers with a queue and coroutines maybe
 - screen shake settings
 - take art folder out of repository
-- re do parts of onplayerclikc and onenemyclick because i fucked up the abstratcion between an element and an element object
 - need to update hailstorm and frost when multiple enemies are added
 - need to update radiance and light when multiple minions are added
 - add animation for new element when using philosophers stone as well as adding a animation for the philosophers stone aswell